TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- fix spawn prediction on connect to prevent the unpleasant glitch
+    - might just have to make it predictable instead of dependent on cosmos step?

 - "download native client" in the right top

 - clicking outside should close buy menu too